schmurtzm/Onion-Pico-Explorer/README.md

 # Pico Explorer for Onion

-Pico Explorer is an Onion project that replicates the functionality of Splore, the official PICO-8 store, directly on the Onion user interface.
+Pico Explorer is an project for Onion that replicates the functionality of Splore, the official PICO-8 store, directly on the Onion user interface.
 After an initial refresh, it will display in your game list the content of Splore with the same categories as the official one.
+So it allows to discover and download the last games from Pico8 universe.
+Pico Explorer use the default Onion emulator to run PICO8 games (Retroarch + Fake-08 core).

 https://github.com/schmurtzm/Onion-Pico-Explorer/assets/7110113/13129b72-0efc-4435-9fde-50a0382f07bd